 Thomas Cook offer Sundown Check In for a fee of £5.00 at London Gatwick and Manchester.
 Lufthansa stress it is ‘possible on all flights’ and is available at ‘numerous airports’, which suggests to me it’s not available everywhere.

 Condor and Bulgarian Air Charter offer the service from Berlin-Schönefeld.
 Frankfurt airport lists a number of airlines including Singapore Airlines, Air France and Swiss that offer it from that airport.
 Who knew this was a thing?
 I didn’t!

 Night bag check in is something you should consider if you have an early flight scheduled.
 Check with your airline to see if it is on offer from the airport you are departing from.

 I think it is an excellent idea and I used it myself the other day.
-While I’d rather have checked the bag in before the 20:00 start at Ryanair, having the option is better than no option.
 The next day I went straight through fast-track security and minimised my time waiting for my flight which is always welcome when there is no lounge access.